-Which are the best tires for the Ford Ranger?
-That depends on how you drive and who you ask.
-Ford had to balance price with durability and other factors when it decided to use or pass on certain tires, and the company’s priorities might not be yours when it comes time to replace tires.
-The good news is that the Ford Ranger is offered with four different tires sizes on three different wheel sizes, so there’s plenty of choice for any buyer.
+The best tires for your Ford Ranger will depend on your driving style and who you ask.
+Like all manufacturers, Ford had to balance price with durability and other factors when it decided to use or pass on certain OEM tires, and the company’s priorities might not be yours when it comes time to replace tires.
+The good news is the Ford Ranger is offered with four different tire sizes on three different wheel sizes, so there’s plenty of choices out there to match the unique needs of the driver.

 Online tire prices are usually less than in store